 Los Angeles, CA. L.A.
 County District Attorney and the L. A Superior Courts have refused to take any action to deport illegal alien gang members, as a matter of policy.
 For years, like the LAPD, these agencies have contended that they do not have anything to do with illegal immigration and their official policy as stated “is to treat illegal aliens no differently than American Citizens”.

-According the Steve Ipsen, President of the Association of Deputy District Attorneys, criminal alien gang members and U.S. Citizens, who are released on probation, must have the approval of the District Attorney’s office. and in fact as part of the probation, is ordered to “stay in the United States” while on probation.
+According to Steve Ipsen, President of the Association of Deputy District Attorneys, criminal alien gang members and U.S. Citizens, who are released on probation, must have the approval of the District Attorney’s office. and in fact, as part of the probation is ordered to “stay in the United States” while on probation.

 Following the March 2, 2008, murder of a popular high school football star, Jamiel Shaw, II, a criminal gang member by the name of Pedro Espinosa, was arrested for the crime.
 Espinosa had been early released from L. A. County jail after serving four months on assault and weapons charges.
 Neither the District Attorney’s office or the Courts raised any questions as to whether or not he should be removed from the country.
 The L. A. County Sheriff’s Department failed to notify Immigration & Customs Enforcement (ICE) that Espinosa was in the country illegally.